-I’m purchasing some extra over-the-counter medications that I use during cold and flu season.
-You can see the best all-natural cold and flu meds list HERE.
+If possible, purchase some extra over-the-counter medications like those on the best all-natural cold and flu meds list HERE.

 By the way, the CDC recommends face masks only for those who have the virus in order to prevent it from spreading to healthy people around them.
 Common surgical masks block the droplets coming out of a sick person from getting into the air, but they’re not tight enough to prevent anything that’s already in the air from getting in.
 Plus you add to your risk of contracting the virus because you have to remove the mask by touching your face, which is one of the main ways respiratory viruses are spread.
 But you can do your own research and decide what’s best for your situation.

 [UPDATE: The CDC is now recommending that everyone where face masks when out in public.]

 Practice Basic Hygiene

 I mentioned hand washing earlier in this post, but to be more specific, the CDC recommends washing your hands with soap and water for at least 20 seconds after using the bathroom, before eating and after blowing your nose or sneezing.
 They also advises not to touch your eyes, nose and mouth and to clean objects and surfaces you touch often.